quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 packets, endpoints MUST also perform such validations on the converted first flight.
-For instance, if the Negotiated Version requires that the 5-tuple remain stable for the entire handshake (as QUIC version 1 does), then both endpoints need to validate the 5-tuple of all Handshake packets, including the converted first flight.
+For instance, if the Negotiated Version requires that the 5-tuple remain stable for the entire handshake (as QUIC version 1 does), then both endpoints need to validate the 5-tuple of all packets received during the handshake, including the converted first flight.

 Note also that the client can disable compatible version negotiation by only